derekTurner/IT-docs-25/25_Block_REACT/section_10/SvelteTutorial.md

 ![user list](images/userList.png)

-The Svelte code is pretty straight forward, the biggest difficulty was the versioning changes around the style sheet code, that should be fixed in time.
+The Svelte code is pretty straight forward, the biggest difficulty was the versioning changes around npm.